galyverasi/Five_Green_Thumbs/README.md

-## Five Green Thumbs
+## Leggo my Veggo

-#### An app that will serve as a platform for users to showcase their plants.
+#### Find your local vegan or vegetarian restaurant

 #### MVP Goals
- 1. Users will be able to create a profile with basic information
+ 1. Users will be able to create a account with basic information
- 2. Users will be able to create or delete a profile of their plant.
+ 2. Users will be able to search local restaurants by zip code
- 3. Be able to leave comments or give tips to other users
+ 2. Users will be able to save or delete a restaurant
- 4. Display information on how to take care of common indoor plants
+ 3. Be able to leave comments or reviews on a restaurant

 #### Stretch Goals
- 1. Users will be able to upload a photo of their plant using an API
+ 1. Users will be able to leave a rating on a restaurant

 #### Tech stack
 * NodeJS